- What is male pattern baldness?

-One cause is a genetic predisposition to balding.
+One of the main causes is a genetic predisposition to balding.
 Those with this have a family history of balding and hair loss.
 Studies have shown that it is associated with the male sex hormones, androgens.

 Androgens regulate hair growth alongside their many other functions.
 Each hair has a growth cycle, and these growth cycles weaken with male pattern baldness.
 The hair follicle then shrinks, and eventually, the process ends – with no new hair growing in its place.

 As well as genetic causes, there are also environmental causes.
 In fact, there are many possible reasons why your hair is falling out.
 Things that negatively affect health can also contribute to balding.
 These include stress, anxiety, nutritional deficiencies, and smoking, which can double the likelihood of experiencing hair loss.

 Hair loss has also been linked to several long-lasting conditions, including diabetes and high blood pressure.
 Learn more about diabetes and hair loss.